 Other Yes foods: butter, ghee and heavy cream in moderation (I mention these above in the paragraph about dairy.)

-Nuts and seeds: Most nuts are okay, but they must be soaked overnight.
+Nuts and seeds: Most nuts are okay, but they should be soaked overnight.
 See how to soak nuts here and seeds here.
 (As it says above, avoid cashews [which are actually a fruit] and peanuts [legume], as well as flax and chia.
 It is best to remove the outer husk, after soaking, on nuts like almonds and hazelnuts.

 Possible: lotus root